-- History.
-Many of the poorest nations in the world were former colonies, slave-exporting areas and territories from which resources had been systematically extracted for the benefit of colonizing countries.
+Many of the poorest nations in the world were former colonies from which slaves and resources had been systematically extracted for the benefit of colonizing countries.
 Although there are notable exceptions (Australia, Canada and the U.S. being perhaps the most prominent), for most of these former colonies, colonialism and its legacies have helped create the conditions that prevent many people from accessing land, capital, education and other resources that allow people to support themselves adequately.
 In these nations, poverty is one legacy of a troubled history involving conquest.

-- National Debt.
-Many poor countries carry significant debt loads due to loans from wealthier nations and international financial institutions.
-Poorer nations pay an average of $2.30 in debt service for every $1 received in grant aid.
+Many poor countries carry significant debt due to loans from wealthier nations and international financial institutions.
+Poorer nations owe an average of $2.30 in debt for every $1 received in grant aid.
 In addition, structural adjustment policies by organizations like the World Bank and the International Monetary Fund often require poorer nations to open their markets to outside business and investors, thereby increasing competition with local businesses and, many argue, undermining the potential development of local economies.
-In recent years, calls for debt reduction and forgiveness have been increasing, as activists see this too as a key means of reducing poverty.
+In recent years, calls for debt reduction and forgiveness have been increasing, as activists see this as a key means of reducing poverty.
 The United Nations has also made it a priority to examine how economic structural adjustment policies can be designed to place less pressure on vulnerable populations.

 These are only five causes of poverty.
 They are both external and internal causes; both man-made and natural.
 Just as there is no single cause of poverty, there is no single solution.
-Nevertheless, understanding the ways that complex forces like these interact to create and sustain the conditions of widespread global poverty is an important first step in formulating comprehensive and effective responses to combat poverty around the world.
+Nevertheless, understanding the ways in which complex forces like these interact to create and sustain the conditions of widespread global poverty is a vital step toward combating poverty around the world.

 – Délice Williams